JerryA01/SocialMediaApplicationFrontEnd/README.md

 Here i have created a Social Media Application for university students named Chirrup.
 It allows students to create an account and login to engage with other students via post's.
 This consists of a frontend and a backend which run Jointly.
 This is only the front end.
 The backend repository is on my Github.

+#### Head straight down to ImportantInfo & Installation&Usage if you want to run this jointly with the backend.

 ## Table of Contents
 - [Overview] (#Overview)
 - [Video walkthrough of the application] (#Walkthrough)